Whitehorse teacher involved in altercation with student resigns

 The teacher called special education assistant Tammy Gue to the classroom for help.
 Gue, in turn, called in Mueller-Owens, who tried to guide the girl out into the hallway.

 She eventually agreed to leave and told police that Mueller-Owens pushed her out the door of the classroom and started punching her.
-Mueller-Owens told police that as she was leaving the room, she tried to slam the door but he stopped it with his foot, and when he followed her out of the classroom, she started punching him.
+Mueller-Owens told police that as she was leaving the room, she tried to slam the door but he stopped it with his foot, and when he followed her out of the classroom, she started punching him in the head and chest.

-A police officer who first reviewed video from a camera stationed in the classroom hallway said it was difficult to see what happened from the camera's angle, but that it didn't appear either the girl or Mueller-Owens started punching the other.
+A police officer who first reviewed video from a camera in the classroom hallway said it was difficult to see what happened from the camera’s angle, but that it didn’t appear either was punching the other.

-At some point, witnesses said, three of the girl's braids (the reports also describe them as extensions) got pulled out.
-Witnesses did not report seeing Mueller-Owens pull on her hair, but Gue speculated that "when the hands started flying Mueller-Owens caught (the girl's) braids."
+At some point, witnesses said, three of the girl’s braided hair extensions got pulled out.
+Witnesses did not report seeing Mueller-Owens pull on her hair, but Gue speculated that “when the hands started flying Mueller-Owens caught (the girl’s) braids.”